sacheendra/appbase-apidoc/README.md

   path to the object in Appbase

 #### Returns
-An `Appbase` reference pointing to the object located at given path
+An `Appbase` reference pointing to the object located at the given path.

 #### Example
 ```javascript